 Fluctuations in hormone levels due to pregnancy or menopause can disrupt the balance of tear production in the eyes, leading to dryness and discomfort.
 Women are more likely than men to experience hormonal-related dry eye issues.
 Managing hormonal changes through hormone therapy or other treatments may help alleviate these symptoms.

 Understanding what causes your dry eye is the first step toward finding relief and improving your overall comfort and vision health.
-At Hanna Eye Care, our dry eye specialists in Jacksonville, Florida are here to help diagnose the root cause of your dry eyes and provide personalized treatment options.
+At Hanna Eye Care, our dry eye specialist in Jacksonville, Florida is here to help diagnose the root cause of your dry eyes and provide personalized treatment options.
 Whether it’s environmental factors, aging-related changes, or something else contributing to your symptoms, we have the expertise and advanced technology to help you manage this condition effectively.
 Give us a call today to schedule your evaluation!